Marangaroo

 Marangaroo faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 16.4%, significantly lower than the Australian average of 30.4%.
 This disparity presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common at 12.2%, followed by postgraduate qualifications (2.5%) and graduate diplomas (1.7%).
-Vocational credentials are also prevalent, with 34.9% of residents aged 15+ holding them - advanced diplomas account for 9.3% and certificates for 25.6%.
+Bachelor degrees are the most prevalent at 12.2%, followed by postgraduate qualifications (2.5%) and graduate diplomas (1.7%).
+Vocational credentials are also prominent, with 34.9% of residents aged 15+ holding such qualifications - advanced diplomas comprise 9.3%, while certificates account for 25.6%.

 Educational participation is high, with 29.1% of residents currently enrolled in formal education.
 This includes 9.9% in primary education, 8.4% in secondary education, and 4.5% pursuing tertiary education.